 You can have liquids such as water, tea, and coffee.

 Drinking things like coffee help suppress the appetite and also “trick” the mind into thinking it is getting some type of food.

 4. One hour

-It really is quite simple.
-It will take some time to getting used to.
-Early in the diet will be difficult.
-Also, keep in mind it is not a 100% exact science.
-If you eat at 6 PM on Monday and eat at 6:15 PM on Tuesday, this is not going to ruin everything.
-Make sure that you are only eating within your one hour window and that you maintain a rather structured eating pattern during the days which you are following the one meal a day program.
+Make sure that you are only eating within your one hour window and that you maintain a rather structured eating pattern during the days which you are following the one meal a day diet.

-Is there any prep you should do before hand?
+Is there any prep you should do before starting?